MileHacker Logo

 Public Transportation Overview

-Plettenberg Bay lacks a official public transit system like a metro, trams, or an extensive network of local buses with fixed routes and schedules.
-The town's layout and its tourism-driven economy mean that most locals and visitors rely on personal cars, or increasingly, on ride-sharing services for getting around.
+Plettenberg Bay lacks a official public transit system like a metro, trams, or an extensive network of local buses with fixed paths and timetables.
+The town'its design and its tourism-driven economy mean that most the community and travelers rely on personal cars, or increasingly, on ride-sharing services for getting around.

-Whereas there are some minibus taxis (shared taxis) that serve local communities, these are generally not good for tourists due to safety and navigation challenges.
+Whereas there are some minibus taxis (pool taxis) that serve local communities, these are generally not good for tourists due to safety and navigation challenges.
 They follow flexible routes and require local knowledge.

 Public Transport Features